braziljs/eloquente-javascript/06_object.md

 The class tracks the progress of iterating over a matrix in its `x` and `y` properties.
 The `next` method starts by checking whether the bottom of the matrix has been reached.
-If it hasn't, it _first_ creates the object holding the current value, and _then_ updates its position, moving to the next row if necessary.
+If it hasn't, it _first_ creates the object holding the current value and _then_ updates its position, moving to the next row if necessary.

-Let us set up the `Matrix` class to be iterable.
-Throughout this book, I'll occasionally use after-the-fact prototype manipulation to add methods to classes, so that the individual pieces of code remain small and self-contained.
+Let's set up the `Matrix` class to be iterable.
+Throughout this book, I'll occasionally use after-the-fact prototype manipulation to add methods to classes so that the individual pieces of code remain small and self-contained.
 In a regular program, where there is no need to split the code into small pieces, you'd declare these methods directly in the class instead.